JoseModi97/JoseModi97.github.io/_posts/2024-09-09-introduction-to-dart.md

 If you know languages like C, Java, C#, Javascript, etc. Dart will be easy for you.
 This course covers Dart and flutter from basic to advanced.

 Dart is a powerful and versatile language that can be used for a wide range of applications.
 Whether you're a beginner or an experienced programmer, it's worth taking the time to learn this language.
 It's sure to become an important part of your development toolkit.

+### Dart Features

+: Dart also has several features that make it easier to learn and use compared to other languages.
+For example, it has a simple syntax and a flexible type system.
+It also has built-in support for asynchronous programming, which makes it easier to write code that runs concurrently.
+Below are interesting things about Dart:

+- Free and open-source.
+- Object-oriented programming language.
+- Used to develop android, iOS, web, and desktop apps fast.
+- Can compile to either native code or javascript.
+- Offers modern programming features like null safety and asynchronous programming.
+- You can even use Dart for servers and backend.